CloudChef/vmware-exporter/README.md

 ## Usage
-- Vmware exporter monitor vmwares which integrated with, need to register vmwares info to consul first.
+- Monitor VMWares which registered on consul service.
-- Vmware exporter support filtering vms, only monitor vms' registered on consul.
+- Monitor vms which registered on consul service.

 - Vmware registered info: